ThomasMiconi/BOHP_RNN/README.md

 We tried to comment the code as much as possible.
 The application code in `net.py` is relatively straightforward.
 The actual BOHP code in `rnnbohp.py` is somewhat terse, being essentially a transcription of differential equations into Numpy functions.
 Hopefully comments should help.
-We are currently working on a paper laying out the equations and their derivation, which should clarify the process.
+Be sure to consult the original equations in `latex/equations.pdf`.